 Who wants to drink at ground level anyway?
 Head over to the Perch Rooftop Bar for one of Belfast's highly rated bars.
 This will offer you a unique look over the top of the city as some very tasty cocktails.
 My personal favourite being their bramble, so be sure to give it a try if fruity cocktails is what you’re after.
 As you enter you'll be escorted up to the top of the building via a lift and then head over to a table and get all of the drinks in!

 Once again, the bar is located in the city centre which makes it a great option f0r those of you searching for a pub crawl route.

 The Crown Pub

 Probably one of the most famous pubs in Belfast is the Crown, which dates back to the 1820’s.
 What you might not know about the pub is that it is owned by the National Trust.
 Its signature mahogany carved booths and centuries-old history have been major factors in the pub's popularity as well as creating its own unique identity.
-During my last visit to the capital, I enjoyed one of the best pints of Guinness I have had here before and definitely would describe it as a must-see for anyone visiting the city.
+During my last visit to the capital city, I enjoyed one of the best pints of Guinness I have had and would definitely put it as one of my favourite places to enjoy a pint (or two).

 We want to hear what 60 second travel guide you want to see next so be sure to follow and message us on Instagram, or leave a comment on this post!